Into the Night (TV series): Development

 On September 3, 2019, it was announced that Netflix had given the production a series order for a 6-episode first season.
 The series is created by Jason George who is also credited as an executive producer of the series alongside, D.J.
 Talbot, Tomek Baginski and Jacek Dukaj.
 Production companies involved with the series were slated to consist of Entre chien et loup.
 On July 1, 2020, the series was renewed by Netflix for a second season, which premiered on September 8, 2021.

 Casting

-On September 30, 2019 it was confirmed that Mehmet Kurtuluş, Astrid Whettnall, Pauline Etienne, Bebetida Sadjo, Laurent Capelluto, Alba Bellugi, Nabil Mallat, Regina Bikkinina, Vincent Londez, Jan Bijvoet, Stefano Cassetti, Ksawery Szlenkier, Yassine Fadel, Laura Sepul and Nicolas Aleshine had been cast in the series.
+On September 30, 2019, it was confirmed that Mehmet Kurtuluş, Astrid Whettnall, Pauline Etienne, Bebetida Sadjo, Laurent Capelluto, Alba Bellugi, Nabil Mallat, Regina Bikkinina, Vincent Londez, Jan Bijvoet, Stefano Cassetti, Ksawery Szlenkier, Yassine Fadel, Laura Sepul and Nicolas Aleshine had been cast in the series.

 Release

-Premiere

 On April 24, 2020, Netflix released the official trailer for the series.
+Season 1 was released in May 2020.

 Spin-off

 In October 2020, Netflix announced their upcoming Turkish slate to include a submarine-set limited series, described as a "fast-paced action adventure story", starring Kıvanç Tatlıtuğ, directed by Tolga Karaçelik, and written by Atasay Koç, Cansu Çoban, Sami Berat Marçalı and Jason George.
 Ahead of the series release, Tatlıtuğ appeared as Arman in an episode of the second season of Into the Night, revealing the in-development series to be a spin-off of Into the Night, set concurrently with the first two seasons and titled Yakamoz S-245.